talkable/talkable-docs/source/advanced_features/file_encryption.rst

 Encrypting
 ----------

-To encrypt data, you can use following syntax:
+To encrypt data, you can use the following syntax:

 .. code-block:: shell